 Trains to Ronda have reduced over the last few years with shutdowns on some lines due to severe storms damaging tracks and major works on the Granada to Algecirus line.
 That said, Ronda is still serviced by regular trains from many major cities in Spain.

 Many, many people complain about the official RENFE train website for it’s difficult navigation and many times refusal to accept credit cards not from Spanish addresses.
-So, we recommend using the OMIO reservation system that you can find in the right hand side column of all pages here at Ronda Today.
-The link below also takes you to the OMIO reservation website.
+So, we recommend using the OMIO reservation system.
+(OMIO can also be used to search for buses and flights)

 Book a RENFE train to Ronda and just print off your eticket.
 Simple for getting to and from Ronda from all Spanish cities.
 Also return train daytrips from Ronda to the Alhambra in Granada, Mezquita in Córdoba, or the Picaso Museum in Malaga.